 Finding An Advocate For Your Divorce

 Divorce is difficult enough on its own, but when the person you are divorcing is also involved in domestic violence toward you and your family, the stakes are even higher.
-In these situations, an experienced family lawyer is one of the most effective weapons you can use to ensure your family’s safety.
+In these situations, an experienced domestic violence lawyer is one of the most effective weapons you can use to ensure your family’s safety.
 The law firm of Eric C. Cheshire, P.A. has 29 years of experience helping clients through some of the toughest challenges they’ve ever faced.
 We can help you obtain an order of protection, and represent your interests in the divorce.
-Please call us today at 561-655-8844 for a confidential consultation.
+Please call us today at 561-295-3693 for a confidential consultation.